McTsts/Minecraft-Shaders-Wiki/Core Shader List.md

 ---

 ### entity_shadow
-The blocks that are affected by an entity’s shadow, but not the shadow itself.
-This is locked to the block grid.
+Blocks that are affected by an entity’s shadow, but not the shadow itself.
+Locked to the block grid.

 <img src="https://github.com/McTsts/shaders/blob/main/images/rendertype_entity_shadow.png" width=300>